-- financial instruments with capital protection or a maximum return; and - certificates ("Structured Products").
+- (a) financial instruments with capital protection or a maximum return; and - (b) certificates ("Structured Products").

-Private Placements of Structured Products to non-qualified investors/retail clients are exempt from the above-mentioned requirements on the product level - but not on the distributor and the documentation level - if:
+Private Placements of Structured Products to non qualified investors/retail clients are exempt from the above mentioned requirements on the product level - but not on the distributor and the documentation level - if:

-- either the investors have entered into a permanent portfolio management or investment advice relationship; or - the Structured Products are issued, guaranteed or provided with an equivalent protection by prudentially supervised financial intermediaries (such as banks, securities dealers or insurance companies or foreign entities subject to a similar, prudential supervision).
+- (a) either the investors have entered into a permanent portfolio management or investment advice relationship; or - (b) the Structured Products are issued, guaranteed or provided with an equivalent protection by prudentially supervised financial intermediaries (such as banks, securities dealers or insurance companies or foreign entities subject to a similar, prudential supervision).

-With respect to further financial instruments such as equity securities, bonds or derivatives the above-mentioned rules on the product level do not apply.
+With respect to further financial instruments such as equity securities, bonds or derivatives the above mentioned rules on the product level do not apply.
 The rules concerning the distributor level and the documentation level must, however, also be respected with respect to such further financial instruments (if applicable).
 The most noteworthy exception (which has not yet been mentioned) relates to the KIID, which is not required in case of equity securities or plain vanilla bonds.

-The rules regarding non-fund investments are also subject to transitional periods, which will, however, end the latest on 31 December 2021.
+The rules regarding non fund investments have also been subject to transitional periods, which, however, ended the latest on 31 December 2021.

-Definition of "private placement" in respect of non-fund investments
+Definition of "private placement" in respect of non fund investments

-The term private placement is not a technical term in Switzerland, neither with respect to CIS, nor with respect to non-fund investments.
+The term private placement is not a technical term in Switzerland, neither with respect to CIS, nor with respect to non fund investments.

-However, if only professional and institutional clients are targeted neither a prospectus nor a KIID are required and, on the distributor level, there are only limited requirements, particularly if distributors address only institutional clients.
+However, the above mentioned exceptions concerning CIS generally also apply with respect to non fund investments.
+In particular, if only professional and institutional clients are targeted neither a prospectus nor a KIID are required and, on the distributor level, there are only limited requirements, particularly if distributors address only institutional clients.